Fanny Lora

 In addition to her performance career, Fanny Lora has cultivated a dynamic teaching and leadership practice that spans music education, arts administration, and community engagement.

-She is the founder of Fanny Lora Studio, where since 2018 she has offered private instruction in voice, piano, and Alexander Technique, while also producing national and international recital tours and biannual student performances.
+She is the founder of Fanny Lora Studio, where since 2018 she has offered private instruction in voice, piano, and Alexander Technique, while also producing and biannual student concerts.
+She is a sought out Alexander Technique Teacher and clinician.
+From 2020 to 2024, Fanny founded and ran LullaYou, a project creating personalized nursery songs for families.
+She has since closed this chapter to focus fully on her artistic and teaching work.

 Fanny has served as a Choral Director at the Performing Arts Center of Metrowest, where she led children’s ensembles and developed age-appropriate music curricula.
 At Boston City Singers, she managed four choirs, codified the organization’s music education curriculum within a youth development and social justice framework, and contributed her Alexander Technique expertise to support healthy vocal practices.